Dr Iain Wilkinson (Consultant Geriatrician East Surrey Hospital)

 Faculty: Jackie Lelkes and Wendy Grovesner, Tracy Szekely

 Sip of MDTea

 Click here to log your CPD online and receive a copy by email.

-We will be hosting a ‘journal club’ type tweet chat to discuss topics raised in the episode over the week around the 12th December using #MDTeaClub
+We will be hosting a ‘journal club’ type tweet chat to discuss topics raised in this episode using #MDTeaClub

 Join us to discuss topics raised in the episode and spread any resources you may have!

 - To understand how greater collaborative working between health and social care is beneficial

 - To consider some models of integrated care